 But can't this power be abused, it might be argued, by declaring a law to be "unconstitutional" - when, in fact, it is not so at all?
 The answer is clearly "yes," but the only surefire way to prevent a power from being abused is to never grant anyone this power at all - something which clearly cannot be done, when there are certain explicit limits beyond which the legislative power cannot go (such as those mentioned in the Constitution); which cannot be enforced by any mechanism other than this power.
-There is only one "check" upon the judiciary, I am sad to say, which is to make sure that the power of appointing them to begin with is exercised wisely and well.
+There is only one major "check" upon the judiciary, I am sad to say, which is to make sure that the power of appointing them to begin with is exercised wisely and well.
 Thus, a few words about that power of appointing them might well be in order here:

 John Jay, the first chief justice of the Supreme Court (appointed to that position by George Washington)